Jignesh Mevani: Dalit mahasabha and #Chalo Una march

-The Dalit mahasabha (grand assembly) was held on 31 July 2016, after several refusal and delays in the grant of permission by the state administration.
+The Dalit mahasabha (grand assembly) was held on 31 July 2016, after several refusals and delays in the grant of permission by the state administration.
 The government granted the venue of Archer Depot, a small water clogged ground to the organisers.
 It witnessed an assembly of around 20,000 people, consisting of ragpickers, scavengers, tanners, landless farm labourers, among others.
-The assembly which consisting mostly of young people also saw non-Dalits participants such as upper caste liberals, human rights activists, Muslims and other backward castes (OBCs).
+The assembly which consisted mostly of young people also saw non-Dalits participants such as upper caste liberals, human rights activists, Muslims and other backward castes (OBCs).
 The gathering became one of the largest demonstrations for the cause of Dalits in the recent history of Gujarat.
 Mevani gave a speech during the assembly and was received with a wave of approval from the participants.
 The assembly invited a number of other speakers from a variety of backgrounds but due to the small size of the ground, many of people left early as they had to stand outside across the road.

 The momentum garnered in the demonstration led the assembly to conclude with the decision to carry out a swabhiman yatra (dignity march) on foot, from Ahmedabad to Una, covering a distance of 380 km.
 The march was alternatively designated as the Dalit Asmita Yatra (Dalit Self Respect Journey), the Azaadi Kooch (Search for Freedom), or the #Chalo Una (Let's go to Una!) march.
 It began on 5 August and was led by Mevani along with a core group of 70 marchers, the numbers swelled up to thousands throughout the duration of the march as Dalits from across the state joined along various parts of it.
 The marchers also included activists from the Navsarjan Trust, the Jan Sangharsh Manch and the Communist Party of India.

-One of the primary message of the march was to encourage the Dalit community to leave their traditional caste based occupations and to demand for the distribution of 5 acres of land to every landless Dalit in the state.
-Mevani was instrumental in making the issue of land reform and the allocation of land to landless Dalits a major demand of the protest reasoning that if Dalits had the land, they would not have to engage in their traditional occupations such as skinning and disposing dead cows.
+One of the primary messages of the march was to encourage the Dalit community to leave their traditional caste based occupations and to demand the distribution of 5 acres of land to every landless Dalit in the state.
+Mevani was instrumental in making the issue of land reform and the allocation of land to landless Dalits a major demand of the protest reasoning that if Dalits had the land, they would not have to engage in their traditional occupations such as skinning and disposing of dead cows.
 His speeches drew massive crowds which was credited to his understanding of Dalit issues combined with oratorical skill.
 He coined the slogan "Gaaye nu puchhdu taame rakho, aamne amaari jameen aapo" (you keep the cow’s tail, give us our land) which came to be in widespread use throughout the protests.
 In the process, Mevani became a notional leader for the protests across the state since the incident.